Murmurations in the depth aspect: Introduction

 In recent years, a new phenomenon known as \emph{murmurations} has emerged in the study of families of $L$-functions.
 It refers to the appearance of remarkable oscillatory patterns when averaging suitably normalized arithmetic data, such as the correlation of Frobenius traces $a_E(p)$ of elliptic curves or Hecke eigenvalues at primes, with root numbers, over large families.
 This phenomenon was first uncovered experimentally with the application of machine learning algorithms to datasets of the $L$-Functions and Modular Forms Database (LMFDB) \cite{hlop}; the authors introduced the term \emph{murmurations} by analogy to the murmurations of large flocks of birds, large-scale structured patterns emerging from the many small interactions between individual birds in flight.

 A general conceptual framework for murmurations was proposed by Sarnak \cite{sarnak}, relating the existence and form of murmuration densities to the conductor growth of the family.
 The case of modular forms plays a central role in this theory.
 For Hecke forms, Zubrilina laid down the main template for the computation of the murmuration density using the Eichler--Selberg trace formula in the (square-free) level aspect \cite{z23}.
 The appearance of oscillatory polynomials in the limiting murmuration densities is then natural from the perspective of these trace computations.
 This approach has been successfully extended in the weight aspect \cite{bbld} and for Maass forms \cite{BLLDDSHZ}.
 In this paper, we will be concerned with the way in which murmurations interact with arithmetic depth, by considering families of Hecke forms restricted to prime-power levels $N=\ell^a$, with $\ell$ a fixed odd prime and $a\to\infty$.
+After the first version of this paper appeared on the arXiv, Tomczak~\cite{Tom26} extended the depth-aspect picture in several directions, building on the present work: he treated the even-exponent holomorphic case, as well as related Maass and quaternionic families.